Questions & Answers (Q&A)¶

 openTEPES requirements depend on the case study

 Time (periods, load levels).
-For example, select one every five years or use representative days or define time step 2-3 hours instead of 1 hour
+For example, select one year out of every five, use representative days, or define a 2-3 hour time step instead of 1 hour

 Generating units.
 Use generation types instead of generating units

-Network (nodes, lines, transportation or DC power flow, ohmic losses).
+Network (nodes, lines, transport or DC power flow, ohmic losses).
 Use a reduced network (corridors) with fewer nodes and lines, transport model instead of DC power flow, or ignore ohmic losses

 Stochasticity (scenarios)